Learn

 With more people working from home and phishing on the rise, be careful too if you receive a link that seems to be coming from a colleague's email address.
 It's not impossible that their email was hacked.
 If you weren't expecting the link and there's no specific context about why they sent it, confirm with the supposed sender that they intended to send you the link.

-5. Be wary of attachments
+5. Be Wary of Attachments

 Attachments are a common phishing tool.
 They're designed to pique your curiosity and make you rush to open them.
 Be careful with any attachments you receive, including ones to cloud storage sites like Dropbox and Google Docs.
 Before clicking any attachment, ask yourself if the sender would likely send that to you.
 For example, if you suddenly receive an email from a colleague who never emails you and the email asks you to download an attachment, that's a red flag.